Measuring Alcohol Concentration – Alcohol Proof Determination

 Measuring Alcohol Concentration with a Pycnometer

 Pycnometers are not as accurate as other methods, are very time consuming, and require well trained laboratory personnel.
 Results are generally not very reproducible and prone to much human error.
 Difficulties in measuring alcohol concentration with a Pycnometer includes reading the measurements by eye and holding temperature at a consistent and accurate level.
+Using an inexpensive thermometer that is only accurate to +- 0.05° will cause results to be far outside the required accuracy requirements.
 The need for considerable human judgment with visual readings leaves this method as being far to inconsistent and inaccurate to meet TTB labeling and taxation requirements.

 Measuring Alcohol Concentration with a Hydrometer